tlimato/Quake-III-Fast-Inverse-Square/README.md

 ### Breakdown Conclusions

-It's incredible how a relatively innocuous piece of code can be so detailed an complex.
+It's incredible how a relatively innocuous piece of code can be so detailed and complex.
 Given the limited performance of computers and the design constraint of rendering on CPU in 1999, this code is a great example of how small changes can have a big impact on the performance of a program.
-In this class we have focused on runtime complexity using aystompotic analysis, and have hinted at the importance of memory management and reducing unnecessary operations even if they are constant but haven't really delved into an algorithm that concerns itself with this too much.
+In this class, we have focused on runtime complexity using aystompotic analysis, and have hinted at the importance of memory management and reducing unnecessary operations even if they are constant but haven't really delved into an algorithm that concerns itself with this too much.

 If we look at the **asymptotic complexity** of Quake 3's  Fast Inverse Square Root implementation, it has a complexity of $O(1)$.
 There is no iterating over a loop nor any factors impacted by a given number of elements.
 This means that in theory their algorithm would impact nothing given just the basic Inverse square root: